roblabs/codepen.io/mapbox-highlight-by-us-county/README.txt

 * [JQuery UI](https://jqueryui.com/) - jQuery License
 * [geojson-equality](https://github.com/geosquare/geojson-equality) - MIT License

-# Known issues
+# Known Issues
 * Mapbox Terms of Service for free account does not allow a customer to retain the results of a Geocode
+* Markers can not be set too close to another marker.
+Marker points are determined to be equal if customer clicks on point within a certain distance.
+Distance is determined by precision (http://gis.stackexchange.com/a/8655)

+# Fixed Issues
-* A city is defined as not having a name in the data base
+* A city is defined as not having a `FIPS` value in the data base.
+FIPS is a unique value that can determine a county.
 * Moving from County mode to City mode leaves border-highlighted